 Peer to Peer

-If you prefer a little more anonymity and/or don’t want to wait 1-5 days to exchange your bitcoin for cash, consider transacting with a Bitcoin-owning peer.
+If you prefer a little more anonymity and/or don’t want to wait 1-5 days to exchange your BTC for money, consider transacting with a Bitcoin-owning peer.
 We recommend peer to peer trading for people with a few months of experience under their belt on sites like Coinbase.

 How to Convert Bitcoin to PayPal

-Converting bitcoin to PayPal is relatively simple if you think about PayPal as simply another payment option like a bank transfer.
+Converting BTC to PayPal is relatively simple if you think about PayPal as simply another payment option like a bank transfer.

-These are the best options for how to exchange bitcoin for cash.
+These are the best options for how to exchange BTC for cash.

 You need to find a cryptocurrency exchange that lets you connect your bankaccount.

 We recommend using Coinbase since it’s one of the most reputable crypto exchange platforms.

 Yes they can.
 If you sign up for an account with Coinbase, you can connect your bank account and have your coins converted into real money with a bank transfer.